hallvardnydal/instacart/README.md

 ### Prediction

-The prediction is run using:
+The prediction of market baskets is run using:
 - xgboost_starter.py